adobe/target-python-sdk/delivery/markdown/api-description.md

 }'
 ```

-The example call above will prefetch all the Views created thru the SPA VEC for AB and XT activities to display for the web `channel`.
-Notice in the call that we want to prefetch all the Views from the AB or XT activities that a visitor with `tntId`:`84e8d0e211054f18af365d65f45e902b.28_131` who is visiting the `url`:`https://target.enablementadobe.com/react/demo/#/` qualifies for.
+The example call above will prefetch all the Views created thru the SPA VEC for activities to display for the web `channel`.
+Notice in the call that we want to prefetch all the Views from the activities that a visitor with `tntId`:`84e8d0e211054f18af365d65f45e902b.28_131` who is visiting the `url`:`https://target.enablementadobe.com/react/demo/#/` qualifies for.

 ```
 {